 I'm currently reading through Charlee Jacobs' Dread in the Beast, which is, to say the least, an intense ride.
 Unless it somehow comes to an abrupt halt, I see it making my all-time personal favorites list.
 I particularly appreciate the way the horror is grounded by historical references, so that even as the depravity mounts, we see that it is no more outlandish than the atrocities human beings have committed against each other for millennia.

-Another note before I go.
-I probably won't continue with individual Advice for Writers posts any time soon, but I'll share anything that comes to mind in these monthly updates.
+Another note: I probably won't continue with individual Advice for Writers posts any time soon, but I'll share anything that comes to mind in these updates.
 For starters, here's something I've had on my mind for the past several months:

 It's easy to get frustrated when you're juggling competing priorities, but that's no excuse to give up.
 And if you can make the space for your passion, the frustrations will clear up, and you'll be left knowing that you worked your butt off and have something to show for it.
 So, if you find yourself in that situation, let yourself rest when you need to, but get back at it as soon as you can.